📖 Documentation

 Channel Management

 Select your Welcome Channel (where verified users are greeted) and Main Chat Channel.
-Pro and Enterprise plans can also configure hidden channels that unverified users can't see.
+All plans can configure channel visibility — control which channels @Unverified members can see before they verify.
+Manage this from the Visible tab in the Mod Panel.

 9 Mod Panel